Table of contents

 6. Performance monitoring can hinder the relationship

-Establishing working relationships with vendors is hard when you have to constantly monitor their performance to ensure that they are meeting your expectations.
+Establishing working relationships with vendors is hard when you must constantly monitor their performance to ensure they meet your expectations.
 This involves setting up SLAs and regularly reviewing KPIs against agreed-upon benchmarks.
 In the long run, the need for constant performance monitoring can strain the relationship if any issues arise.

 7. Vendor relationships need to be continually optimized

-To effectively optimize vendor relationships, it is crucial to seek out and evaluate potential new partners constantly.
+To effectively optimize vendor relationships, seeking out and evaluating potential new partners is crucial.
 However, given that business needs and priorities are constantly evolving, this process may need to be restarted periodically to ensure that vendor relationships remain aligned with business objectives.

-Organizations rely mostly on IT vendor management because it’s the way it’s always been done, but we’ve already discussed how challenging the effective vendor management process is and the flaws it exhibits.
-One way of overcoming these challenges and flaws is by centralizing your IT equipment vendors.
+Organizations rely mostly on IT vendor management because that’s how it’s always been done.
+However, we’ve already discussed how challenging the effective vendor management process is and the flaws it exhibits.
+One way to overcome these challenges and flaws is to centralize your IT equipment vendors.

-Here are the six main reasons why our vendor management software solved Orium’s pain points, but also why it makes sense to centralize your IT equipment vendors:
+Here are the six main reasons why it makes sense utilize vendor management software to centralize your IT equipment vendors:

 1. It saves you money: